 Remember now the dangers that surround me in the vale of tears, and intercede for me in my needs and troubles.

-America: The Battle for Harmony When Living With PTSD (c) 2019 Laura Devlin
+Melbourne: The Battle for Harmony When Living With PTSD (c) 2019 Laura Devlin